Clippers edge Lakers 105-102 for 6th straight rivalry win

 LOS ANGELES (AP) — Terance Mann had 19 points and 10 rebounds, Amir Coffey added 12 of his 14 in the fourth quarter and the Los Angeles Clippers returned from the All-Star break with a 105-102 victory over the Los Angeles Lakers on Friday night.

-Luke Kennard scored 18 points for the Clippers.
-They earned their sixth consecutive victory over the Lakers in the latest meeting between Los Angeles’ two underachieving, injury-plagued NBA franchises as they begin the next push to salvage their seasons.
+Luke Kennard scored 18 points as the Clippers earned their sixth consecutive victory over the Lakers in the latest meeting between Los Angeles’ two underachieving, injury-plagued NBA franchises while they begin the next push to salvage their seasons.

 The Clippers also moved one game ahead of the Lakers in the loss column while clinching the season series victory in this local derby.
 Both advantages could be important at playoff time for two teams that appear headed for the play-in tournament if they make the postseason at all.